How to travel with only a carry-on

 A complete and objective guide to packing light .

 Many people are impressed when I mention that I spent three weeks in Southeast Asia with just a carry-on bag or that our family of four stayed one month in Japan with only three carry-on bags.
-Yes, those carry-on bags with a weight limit of up to 4kg that you take with you into the airplane cabin.
+Yes, those carry-on bags with a weight limit of up to 10kg that you take into the airplane cabin.

 I've always been a fan of traveling light, but, as with everything in life, over time we gain experience and evolve.

 So, let's get to it.
-Here, I've gathered some objective and quick tips to help you learn how to travel with only a carry-on , traveling light and bidding farewell to all the hassles associated with giant, heavy, expensive, and potentially lost luggage. learn how to travel with only hand luggage, in a light way and say, once and for all, goodbye to all the troubles.
+Here, I've gathered some objective and quick tips to help you learn how to travel with only a carry-on, lightening your load and bidding farewell to all the hassles associated with giant, heavy, expensive, and potentially lost luggage.

 .